ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 Below, we will describe what you will need to use from each of the above types.
 First, however, we need to explain the meaning of the arrows in the above diagram.

 Single-headed arrows from one type to another in the diagram indicate fields or properties defined within the type at the source of the arrow.
 The type of such a field or property is the type at the destination of the arrow.
 For example, `_selectedColumn` is a field within the **Game** class having type **TableauColumn**.
 Double-headed arrows are similar, but represent collections of the type at the destination of the arrow.
-For example, within the **TableauQueue** class, **FaceDownPile** is a collection of **Card**s.
+For example, within the **TableauQueue** class, **FaceDownPile** is a property that gets a collection of **Card**s.
 In this case, the collection is a stack, but some of the collections shown above are arrays or queues.

 ### 6.1.
 The Suit Enumeration